Pion observables calculated in Minkowski and Euclidean spaces with Ans\"atze for quark propagators: Introduction

-The widely used rainbow--ladder truncation to the coupled Schwinger--Dyson equation (SDE) for the dressed quark propagator (``gap equation'') and Bethe--Salpeter Equation (BSE) for a quark--antiquark bound state are usually formulated in the Euclidean space and equations are solved for spacelike momenta \cite{Roberts:1994dr}.
-Although some physical quantities can be extracted from the results in Euclidean space alone, many others, like, {\it e.g.}, decay properties, cannot be calculated with just real Euclidean four--momenta.
-In general, for solving BSE and calculation of processes, the knowledge is needed about the analytic behavior in the part of complex momentum--squared plane (see, {\it e.g.}, Ref.~\cite{Alkofer:2002bp}).
-In this respect, analytic continuation of auxiliary quantities like Green's functions of the theory, notably the quark propagator, open up the possibility to provide an understanding of strong-interaction processes from results of lattice QCD and functional methods.
+The widely used rainbow--ladder truncation to the coupled SDE for the dressed quark propagator (``gap equation'') and Bethe--Salpeter Equation (BSE) for a quark--antiquark bound state are usually formulated in the Euclidean space and equations are solved for spacelike momenta \cite{Roberts:1994dr}.
+Although some physical quantities can be extracted from the results in Euclidean space alone, many others, such as, {\it e.g.}, decay properties, cannot be calculated with just real Euclidean four--momenta.
+In general, for solving the BSE and calculation of processes, knowledge is needed about the analytic behavior in part of the complex momentum--squared plane (see, {\it e.g.}, Ref.~\cite{Alkofer:2002bp}).
+In this respect, analytic continuation of auxiliary quantities like Green's functions of the theory, notably the quark propagator, opens up the possibility to provide an understanding of strong-interaction processes from results of lattice QCD and functional methods.

+The use of such analytically continued propagators should be tried in calculations of hadron observables from the QCD substructure.
+The pion decay constant is an example of a relatively simple such quantity, whereas the pion form factors are already on a much higher level of difficulty; namely, due to their momentum dependence, one must take into consideration both the perturbative and nonperturbative regime of QCD.
+The charged pion electromagnetic form factor (EMFF) is calculated to next--to--nexto--to--leading order in chiral perturbation theory \cite{Bijnens:1998fm}, using the QCD sum rules \cite{Ioffe:1982ia}, vector--meson dominance \cite{Dominguez:1982xb}, Sudakov suppression \cite{Li:1992nu}, light--cone sum rules \cite{Braun:1994ij,Braun:1999uj,Bijnens:2002mg}, AdS/QCD correspondence \cite{Grigoryan:2007wn,Brodsky:2007hb}, lattice QCD in quenched approximation \cite{Martinelli:1987bh,Draper:1988bp}, or with the dynamical quarks \cite{Brommel:2006ww,Frezzotti:2008dr,Bonnet:2004fr,Koponen:2015tkr} The transition form factor (TFF) is calculated using the QCD sum rules \cite{Radyushkin:1995pm,Radyushkin:1996tb}, light--cone sum rules \cite{Mikhailov:2009kf,Stefanis:2012yw,Mikhailov:2016klg,Stefanis:2020rnd}, light--front constituent quark models \cite{El-Bennich:2012mkr,deMelo:2013zza,Choi:2016jot,Choi:2017zxn,Choi:2019wqx}, vector--meson dominance \cite{Kessler:1993gz}, anomaly sum rule \cite{Klopot:2010ke,Klopot:2012hd}, Sudakov suppression \cite{Jakob:1994hd,Ong:1995gs,Stefanis:2000vd}, lattice QCD \cite{Gerardin:2016cqj,Gerardin:2019vio}, and large--$N_c$ chiral perturbation theory \cite{Bickert:2020kbn}.